About Me

 I specialise in traditional-style patchwork, and love the variety of blocks available, and the changed effect with a different choice of layout or fabric.

-Carolyn Gibbs stand at the Festival of Quilts
+Carolyn Gibbs stand at Festival of Quilts

 Catherine Wheel